MrinmayeeKulkarni/gcpsample/README.md

-# Google Cloud Continuous Delivery

-Google Cloud Platform Sample
+# Continuous Delivery of Flask Application with Google Cloud Platform

 Creating a Google Continuous Delivery application in the Google Cloud Engine